pebbe/flexgo/README.md

         // code to put at the end of the file

         func main() {
-            // runs the scanner on files given as arguments, or stdin if there are no arguments YYmain(os.Args[1:]...)
+            // runs yy.Lex() on files given as arguments, or stdin if there are no arguments YYmain(os.Args[1:]...)
         }

+## Not implemented

+Multiple buffers are not supported.
+If you want to switch input sources temporarily, just start another scanner.
+There are no global variables.

+Ignored options:

+ * --array
+ * --c++
+ * --reentrant
+ * others...
+TODO

 ## Difference between C output and Go output